-Comprises 'Net fee and commission income' and 'Other operating income'

-The financial results were affected by several items which are excluded from the 'Adjusted profit from continuing operations before tax' above.
+- Comprises 'Net fee and commission income' and 'Other operating income' - The financial results were affected by several items which are excluded from the 'Adjusted profit from continuing operations before tax' above.
 These items had an aggregate impact of £308m on 2022 profit from continuing operations before tax (2021: £335m).
-Non-IFRS measure.
-See 'Alternative Performance Measures' on page 181 for details and reconciliation to the nearest IFRS measure.
+Non-IFRS neasure.
+See 'Alternative Performance Measures' for details and reconciliation to the nearest IFRS measure